microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 ## Summary

-This RFC outlines the implementation details for effectively tracking and applying CSS animations/transitions within Fluent UI components, with a particular focus on the mount/unmount state.
+This RFC outlines the implementation details for effectively tracking CSS animations/transitions within Fluent UI components, with a particular focus on the mount/unmount state.

 ## Background